vojtechruz/vojtechruzicka-blog/src/posts/javascript-this-keyword/index.md

 However, when using nested functions inside such methods, they behave as regular functions.
 Same as nested functions in object methods.
 There is one caveat though.
 The code inside classed is automatically executed in strict mode even if it is not explicitly declared!
 As we already know, strict mode changes behavior inside functions so this is undefined instead of pointing to the global object.

 ## In fat arrow functions
 In short, fat arrow functions are a more concise way of writing function expressions introduced in ES6.
 Their biggest advantage is, however, not saving a few characters when typing.
 They greatly simplify usage of *this*.
 The thing is that unlike function expressions, where *this* points to the global object, in fat arrow functions *this* is taken from the enclosing function.
 Remember section about methods and how we used trick *var that = this* to preserve original *this* of the other function?
-Arrow functions are shorter and you don\'t need to worry about such tricks.
+Arrow functions are shorter and you don't need to worry about such tricks.

 ```javascript
 //The old way using function expressions